emadadel4/ITT/README.md

 </p>

 <h2>Overview</h2>
-<p><strong>ITT (Install and Tweak Tool)</strong> is a collection of PowerShell scripts designed to automate the installation of programs and apply Windows tweaks.
-It simplifies the process of setting up a new Windows environment by providing a streamlined method for installing commonly used software and customizing system settings.</p>

-<h2>Usage</h2>
+<p><strong>ITT (Install and Tweak Tool)</strong></p>

+- **Automated Installation**: Say goodbye to manual software installations.
+ITT automates the process, saving you time and effort.
+- **System Tweaks**: Customize your Windows environment with ease.
+ITT provides scripts to apply system tweaks for enhanced performance and usability.
+- **Developer-Friendly**: Easy-to-use scripts and clear documentation make ITT accessible for developers of all skill levels.

+<h2>🚀 Usage</h2>

 <h3>On Windows 10/11:</h3>
 <ol>